gajus/surgeon/README.md

 [x-ray](https://github.com/lapwinglabs/x-ray) is a web scraping library.

 The primary difference between Surgeon and x-ray is that Surgeon does not implement HTTP request layer.
-I consider this as a Surgeon advantage for the reasons that I have described in the following x-ray [issue](https://github.com/lapwinglabs/x-ray/issues/245).
+I consider this an advantage for the reasons that I have described in the following x-ray [issue](https://github.com/lapwinglabs/x-ray/issues/245).

 ## Debugging